Tobio1/nuiCellCAndroid/README.md

 ===============

 ####Count white blood cells on an Andorid phone.
-Images can be taken with a low cost, portable microsope attached to the Android phone via USB.
+Images can be taken with a low cost, portable microsope attached to the Android phone via USB (see nuiCellCAM)

 ####Project structure:
 android: Android project for v.
 4.0.3 API 15